idfubar/AV102/week3/pair_programming.md

 you know algorithms and logic and so on and we're not talking about emotions a lot are we? with software.
 Actually in my Software Engineering classes
-I say that really programming is an emotional experience, even if you're doing by yourself how you cope emotionally when you get stuck is
+I say that - really - programming is an emotional experience, even if you're doing it by yourself how you cope emotionally when you get stuck is
 ...
 I think that's ... how you deal with that; because it's a